FAQ ABOUT NALTREXONE THERAPY (NALTREXONE PELLET/HEROIN BLOCKER)

 What is a substitution therapy?

 An opiate substitution programme is based upon legal opiate drugs (like methadone (heptanon), buprenorphine (subutex, suboxone), morphine-sulphate (substitol, compensan), and medical heroin).
 Intake, is conducted under medical supervision, as a part of heroin addiction treatment programme.
 Such patients continue taking legal opioids (synthetic opiates), trying to lower their daily intake, doing their best to have a regular job and to adapt to a normal social life, whilst still remaining drugs users.
 Unfortunately, the opiate tolerance is maintained and an addicted person is often forced to top up with heroin, sedatives or some other substances.
 Then, the addiction becomes even more complicated.
-Getting detoxified from methadone is much more difficult than giving up heroin.
+Getting clean from methadone is much more difficult than giving up heroin.
 Opiate substitution therapy is not an addiction treatment.
 It is purely an attempt at harm reduction being made for the benefit of both the addicted people and society by preventing the illegal abuse of drugs.

 What is the difference between methadone or other opioid substitution therapy and Naltrexone maintenance therapy?